beverly-hills-money-gangster/Daikombat-server/README.md

 - `GAME_SERVER_DEFAULT_PUNCH_DAMAGE` Punch damage.
 Default - `50`.
 - `GAME_SERVER_PIN_CODE` Server access pin code(digits only, no less than 4).
 Used in HMAC that is appended to every message.
 Default - `5555`.
 - `GAME_SERVER_FAST_TCP` Enables fast TCP configurations(used mostly for testing, not recommended to be set to `false` in prod).
 Default - `true`.
+- `SENTRY_DSN` Sentry DSN.
+Not specified by default.

 Game client is also configurable through environments variables: